yvonnel098/zipodt/README.txt

 ====== Dokuwiki ZIPODT plugin ======

-This plugin lets you download a zip of all files in subdirectories within the current namespace
+This plugin does the following to all the files within sub namespace within the current namespace:
+1. convert file to odt format
+2. zip and download the files

+This plugin requires Dokuwiki odt plugin